FirmoDaniel/A-Better-Puppers/README.md

 * Socialsation
 * Excercise

-The site offers simple first stepos to tackling each issue and offers increased help if needed via sign ups and FAQ pages.
+The site offers simple first stepos to tackling each issue and offers increased help if needed via social media pages.

 The above categories and broekn down further for new or experiance owners, puppy care or second chance warriors adopting their first pet.